hove-io/navitia/source/kraken/readme.md

 7. rebuild raptor cache from the previous Data
 8. switch `Data`

-Rebuild of raptor cache is not strictly required, but reduce the slowdown of the first few request on the new dataset.
+Rebuilding raptor's cache is not strictly required, but it reducse the slowdown of the first few requests on the new dataset.

 ## Request handling